The current exhibit housed at the museum is called Illumination: 21st Century Interactions with Art, Science and Technology.

 Did you Know

-The San Diego Art Institute was initially founded in 1941 as the San Diego Business Men's Art Club.
+The Institute of Contemporary Art San Diego was initially founded in 1941 as the San Diego Business Men's Art Club.
 In 1950 the name was changed to the San Diego Art Institute, and three years later women were allowed membership into the organization.
+Just recently in 2023 the name was changed again as it merged with the Lux Art Institute in Encinitas.
+It is now Institute of Contemporary Art San Diego or ICA San Diego.

 Technology and the Touch Screen